The Superfood You Have Never Tried Before

 There are many ways to eat buckwheat (groats, flour, noodles), BUT we have an extremely delicious, nutritious, and convenient option that will help make your busy life so much easier.

-Introducing NEW Buckwheat OverNights!
+Introducing Buckwheat OverNights!

 - Why: Full of amazing nutrients, bioactive plant compounds, may help to prevent chronic disease, and is fantastic option to fuel your workout! *Remember, this buckwheat is sprouted, which means that it is much easier to digest and also helps to make it’s nutrients more biologically available for us to absorb!

 - Eat an hour or two before a workout to fuel yourself!
 (Make sure to give your body some time to digest your food before working out—digestion requires a lot of energy and will take away from the energy needed to fuel your workout).

 - Refuel yourself after a workout—prevent exhaustion after an intense workout by making sure that your body has the nutrient that it needs to recover!

 Buckwheat is considered to be a superfood, which means it is a food that is nutritionally dense and thought to have health benefits.
 It is also considered to be a functional food, which is one step above a superfood.
 Functional foods have scientifically proven, specific health benefits that go beyond their nutritional properties.
 Buckwheat is a functional food due to its high antioxidant content (rutin and quercitrin).